 - Ashkenazi Jewish heritage

-- History of radiation to the chest before age 30
+- A history of radiation to the chest before age 30

 UMC Cancer Center